mplpl/unrar_amiga/README.md

 AROS version of unrar has been compoled using gcc 4.6.4 (part of Icaros 2.2).

-AmigaOS3 version of unrar has been compiled using gcc 3.3 (part of Cubic IDE).
+AmigaOS3/AmigaOS2 version of unrar has been compiled using gcc 3.3 (part of Cubic IDE).

+All AmigaOS versions can also be created by crosscompiling using the same compile versions as above from AmiDevCpp package.